e-vissch/araCNA/README.md

 - `conda install pytorch torchvision pytorch-cuda=12.4 -c pytorch -c nvidia`
 - `conda install cuda-toolkit=12.4 -c nvidia`
 - `pip install .[a100_gpu]`

+## Project overview

+The project is structured as followed:

+- `aracna`: the package that is installed and allows training/inference, it includes:
+    - `src`: This is where all the deep learning code exists, where the model logic and architecture is defined.
+    - `configs`: This is where all the hydra configs exist for training the deep learning models.
+It goes in tandem with the `src` directory.
+    - `analysis`: This is where various scripts for performing analysis between methods, plotting etc exist.
+    - `araCNA-models.zip`: zip files with pretrained models, installation should manage unzipping for you.
+The araCNA-models dir is also where any new models that you train with wandb will automatically be located.

+- `workflow`: This is the workflows used to produce results for the manuscript from input BAMs.
+Please see below for more details on this.
+This is not included in the package distribution.
+- `notebook_analysis`: closely linked to `analysis` and where final plots were produced interactively.
+This is not included in the package distribution.

+## Note we edit some Mamba/Hyena definitions originally defined in:
+- [mamba-ssm](https://github.com/state-spaces/mamba)- see `src/models/bi-mamba.py` for definitions/changes
+- [hyena-dna](https://github.com/HazyResearch/hyena-dna)- most notably the `src/models/standalone_hyenadna.py`

+## Overview of src
+The structure of this codebase is generalised to make it easier to try out different approaches.
+This repository contains is the main source for the manuscript results, however some of the design has been implemented with further development in mind.

+- DataModules
+    - Where data logic belongs.
+At the moment we just have simulated datamodules but real datamodules could be easily added.
+    - The existing simulated allows for custom samplers for different kinds of simulation.
+    - The main sampler used in the manuscript is the `PurelySimulated` class

+- Models
+    - Where models belong - pytorch models that know nothing about lightning.

+- Task Info
+    - A task is kind of like a decoder head.
+We could have the entirely same base model, however, we might be able to represent the output in different ways- for example if we wanted an integer output then maybe we would have a task where the loss/decoder pair treats ouputs continuously and another that treats them as categories.
+    - This logic is not defined on the decoder, because you might want the same decoder architecture for multiple tasks.
+The decoder class is a static attribute of the task though.
+    - This logic is also decoupled from the datamodule, because you might want to train the same task on different data, or different tasks on the same data.
+    - At the moment there is only really the `CatPaired` task, and the various derivatives of it (supervised, unsupervised) etc.

 ## Overview of workflows